About the programme

 Technological advances in airspace management and air navigation services bring new challenges and opportunities for the global aviation system.
-New Southern Sky is our plan to realise the social and economic potential of these technologies by integrating them into the New Zealand aviation system.
+New Southern Sky is our plan to realise the safety, environmental, social and economic potential of these technologies by integrating them into the New Zealand aviation system.

 The National Airspace and Air Navigation Plan – New Southern Sky